Fletcher Loyer: Freshman season

 Loyer entered his freshman season at Purdue as a starter at guard.
 On November 28, 2022, Loyer was recognized as the Big Ten Freshman of the Week for averaging 12.3 points, 2.0 assists and 1.7 rebounds in three victories, including two over a pair of top-ten ranked opponents (14 points against No. 6 Gonzaga and 18 against No. 8/10 Duke), during Purdue's 2022 Phil Knight Invitational title run.
 The following day, CBSSports.com recognized Loyer as the first CBS Sports/USBWA National Freshman of the Week of the season.
 On December 5, he was named Big Ten Freshman of the Week when he averaged 15.5 points and 6.0 assists with no turnovers in another pair of wins.
 His career-high 20 points and eight rebounds against Minnesota was the first 20/8 performance by a Purdue freshman since Bruce Parkinson on March 10, 1973.
 When Purdue faced his brother's Davidson team on December 17, they won 69–61, and Fletcher outscored his brother 14–11.
 On January 5, he posted 11 second half points, including the game-winning go-ahead three point shot with 11 seconds remaining against Ohio State in Columbus, Ohio.

 On January 17, 2023, Loyer was recognized as both a Co-Big Ten Player of the Week and the Big Ten Freshman of the Week after he scored 27 points and established a Purdue Boilermaker freshman single-game three point shots made record with 6 with against Nebraska on January 13.
 Purdue won the 2022–23 Big Ten Conference men's basketball regular season championship (the school's 25th) as well as the 2023 Big Ten men's basketball tournament.
-Following the regular season, Loyer was selected by both the coaches and the media as an honorable mention All-Big ten selection. #1-seeded Purdue lost to 23.5 point underdog Fairleigh Dickinson in its 2023 NCAA Division I men's basketball tournament first round game in Columbus, the biggest upset in tournament history.
+Following the regular season, Loyer was selected by both the coaches and the media as an honorable mention All-Big ten selection. #1-seeded Purdue lost to 23.5 point underdog #16-seeded Fairleigh Dickinson in its 2023 NCAA Division I men's basketball tournament first-round game in Columbus, the biggest upset in tournament history.
 Loyer, who scored Purdue's final 8 points, and who was part of a freshman backcourt (with Smith) that had 10 turnovers, missed a game-tying three point shot with 12.3 seconds left when he was pinned in the corner.
 The freshman backcourt pair of Smith and Loyer each started a school freshman record 35 games and finished the season as Purdue's 2nd highest scoring freshman duo (Loyer 384/Smith 340, 724 total) behind Robbie Hummel and E'Twaun Moore (813, 2008).